10 Proven Strategies to Grow Your eCommerce Business During a Recession

 Before adding a product to your store, you need to make sure there is customer demand.

-That’s where a tool like SaleHoo Market Research Labs can help.
+That’s where a tool like SaleHoo Market Insights can help.
 You can find top-selling product ideas without having to trawl through pages and pages of product listings.

 Choose your niche, and set the filters to narrow in on low-competition products selling well on Amazon, eBay, and AliExpress.
 Once you find a winning product, you can quickly get in touch with a pre-vetted supplier using the built-in chat feature or via their contact information.